 2. There’s always a way you can change things

 For example, are you working long hours and struggling to switch off at weekends?
-Start to gradually raise your prices, so you get more money for less work.
+Start to raise your prices gradually, so you get more money for less work.
 Or consider boosting your productivity by removing any time-wasting tasks or outsourcing admin work to someone else.
 What if a particular client is getting you down?
-Work hard on your own marketing to find a replacement.
+Work hard on your marketing to find a replacement.

 No matter what challenge you face, have comfort in the knowledge that there is always a solution and a way to move forward.